-By taking active measures now, you’ll not only be better prepared to weather the sales process, but you’ll increase your odds of finding the perfect buyer, maximizing price and ensuring a seamless transition.
+By taking active measures ahead of time, you’ll not only be better prepared to weather the sales process, but you’ll increase your odds of finding the perfect buyer, maximizing price and ensuring a seamless transition.
 If you don’t prepare for a sale, you may not get the right price for your business, leaving money on the table.
 Your business operations may be disrupted during the sales process due to lack of preparation or confidentiality.
 Importantly, you risk the possibility of a failed deal if you enter the sales process unprepared.

 Six essential steps